 - The ta this year is tba

-- My office hours TBA - in the meantime you can just drop by, or send me an email to arrange a time.
+- My office hours send me an email to arrange a time.

 - There is no official textbook for the course.
 Much of the material for the first bit can be found in Mas Colell, Whinston and Green, Microeconomic Theory.
 It is a good reference book, but we won't directly use it for class, and it isn't required.
 You might find the book Jehle and Reny Advanced Micro Theory useful.
 For the material on auctions and mechanism design the book Auction Theory,” by Vijay Krishna, Academic Press, 2002 is excellent.

-- The course notes are all listed below.
+- The course notes and readings are all listed below.
 They are revised often so check back here closer to class time for revised reading.

-- Midterm will be in class Wednesday October 24.
+- Midterm will be in class date tba.